About solvency reports

 Solvency indicators are objective and standardized, at micro and macro level, also arranged in comparative time series which ensure their comparability among the years.

-Solvency reports cannot be ordered for legal entities and entrepreneurs which are in the bankruptcy or liquidation proceedings, except on their request.
+Solvency reports cannot be ordered for legal entities which are in the bankruptcy or liquidation proceedings, except on their request.
 Also SBRA does not provide solvency reports for branches of foreign legal entities, as well as for deleted legal entities and entrepreneurs.